jj-mock/jj-docs/docs/matchers/logical-matchers.md

 jj.match("*", "/", params={"locale": "en_US"}, headers={"x-request-id": "0fefbf48"})
 ```

-In this example, the matcher will activate for any HTTP method, as long as the path is `/`, the locale is set to `en_US`, and the `x-request-id` header has the value `0fefbf48`.
+In this example, the matcher will activate for any HTTP method, as long as the path is `/`, the locale query parameter is set to `en_US`, and the `x-request-id` header has the value `0fefbf48`.